Bread Machine Fruit Bread: Soft, Sweet, and Packed with Flavor

 Are you looking for a soft, sweet, and eggy bread recipe for chicken salad, ham salad, or turkey panini sandwiches?
 Or maybe you need bread for toast and jelly in the morning or for making French toast.
 How about a memorable peanut butter and jelly sandwich for lunch?

-Five Reasons Why You Will Enjoy This Fruit Bread Recipe
+Reasons to Enjoy This Bread

-3. Easy to customize–use your favorite dried fruit.
+• Easy to customize—use your favorite dried fruit.

 “I made this bread yesterday and LOVED it!
 Thanks for putting this recipe up!”
 WENDY